 The NCAA – “National College Athletic Association”, which is divided into 3 different divisions:

-- Division I: has the most competitive championships; the schools participating in this division are those in which athletes looking to continue their careers as professional players will have to play, but only.
+- Division I: has the most competitive championships; the schools participating in this division are those in which the best athletes are looking to continue their careers as professional players.
 Most of the biggest and most important universities compete in this Division.

 - Division II: includes mid-size and smaller schools.
 However, since in this division there are also hundreds of schools, there are many schools and championships of good level.